Supported Independent Living is an NDIS support where you live in shared accommodation with 2 - 7 other people.

 As part of Supported Independent Living, you will receive:

 The NDIS does not fund the cost of rent, board, transport, and other day-to-day expenses such as food and activities.

 Specialist Disability Accommodation (SDA) is assessed and funded separately under the NDIS.
-This funding is for people with very high needs and covers the cost of changing their physical environment.
+This funding is for people with very high needs who need specialist housing.